 Reviewing the original Big Reds, Australian Hi-Fi said ” Legend Acoustics’ Big Red loudspeakers are superb ……… quality recordings can present the listener with a dynamic and highly detailed reality-approaching facsimile of live music that can sometimes startle.”
 And at the annual Sound & Image/Australian Hifi magazines awards presentation in Sydney that year, they won the prestigious Best Stereo Loudspeakers over $2500 award.

 As part of our process of continual improvement that enables you to benefit from our latest developments, the Big Reds have learnt a lot from our top-of-range Tikandi loudspeakers.
-They use the same truncated pyramidal shaped cabinet with its non-parallel sides to reduce internal reflections so as to minimises standing waves which smear & muddle the sound.
+With ‘form following function’ they use the same truncated pyramidal shaped cabinet with its non-parallel sides to reduce internal reflections so as to minimises standing waves which smear & muddle the sound.
 And the triangular front baffle also minimises external diffraction effects resulting in extraordinary imaging, both laterally and depth.
 The cabinet is heavily braced and lined internally with constrained-layer damping to also improve clarity.

 Each driver amplifier is connected by balanced XLR leads to a DEQX preamp/processor that separates out (crossovers) the bass, mid and treble signals in the digital domain where it can be done much more accurately, and with steeper slopes while retaining minimum phase distortion, than in the analog domain by ‘passive’ crossover filters.
 In addition we measure each driver with a very high quality microphone using the DEQX processor and it also corrects for any remaining frequencies and phase non-linearities.